dtinth/i2DX/README.md

 The server serves the file to the device's web browser, which connects back to the server via WebSocket and send the press / release events.

-The WebSocket server then sends these events via OSC to OSCulator, which can then be used to map the received OSC events to joystick events and pass it to the game.
+__On Mac__: The WebSocket server then sends these events via OSC to OSCulator, which can then be used to map the received OSC events to joystick events and pass it to the game.

-(Note: I can't get it to work with [ixi-software's HID server](http://www.ixi-audio.net/content/body_backyard_python.html).
-If you can get it to work with it, please let me know).
+__On Windows__: The WebSocket server then use autopy to press the keys.